 Till the soil to at least 8 inches deep and mix in some compost to improve soil drainage and provide nutrients for the lily bulbs.

 Dig a 4-inch deep hole for each bulb.

 Planting holes should be spaced 12 inches apart.

 Place the bulbs in the hole with the flat side facing down and the pointed end facing upward.

 Cover with soil, water in well, then add a layer of organic mulch, like straw.

 Keep soil moist when lily bulbs are planted in the spring.

 Stargazer plants can also be planted instead of bulbs.

-For plants, prepare the soil in the same way, place plants 12 inches apart, back-fill planting hole, water in well and cover soil with organic mulch.
+For plants, prepare the soil in the same way, place plants 12 inches apart, back-fill planting hole, water in well and cover the soil with organic mulch.

 Stargazer Lilies Blooms